Why We Built VetCalc

 - Smoke tests in CI — The audit-critical paths (BAH search, 70%+50% VA Math, BAS rate by branch) are tested on every change.
 If accuracy breaks, deploy is blocked.

-- Public methodology — Read About the Data for exactly which formulas, citations, and update schedules are used.
+- Public methodology — Read our full methodology for exactly which sources, formulas, citations, and update schedules are used.

 What VetCalc Covers